ssmlee04/blog/_posts/2017-09-15-jira-basics.md

 ## Abstract

-Jira is a good projcet management tool.
+Jira is a good project management tool.
+Very neat.
+You can create epics or stories or issues and send the tickets back and forth teammembers very easily.

 --